pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 ## Overview

-Organizations are a space for you to collaborate with others on shared stacks.
+Organizations are a space for you to collaborate on shared projects and stacks.

 ### Organization Pages